taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections) - Chat with your notes in Obsidian!
 Plus, see what's most relevant in real-time!
 Interact and stay organized.
 Powered by OpenAI ChatGPT, GPT-4 & Embeddings.
  * [nextjs-openai-doc-search](https://github.com/supabase-community/nextjs-openai-doc-search) - Template for building your own custom ChatGPT style doc search powered by Next.js, OpenAI, and Supabase.
  * [reliableGPT](https://github.com/berriai/reliablegpt) - Get 100% uptime, reliability from OpenAI.
 Handle Rate Limit, Timeout, API, Keys Errors
+ * [pva-aoai-integration-solution](https://github.com/city-of-kobe/pva-aoai-integration-solution) - The content is not significant, but it is interesting as a local government initiative.
+Azure OpenAI - This repository is a solution that was created and made public for the purpose of trial use of ChatGPT at the Kobe City Hall, including the flow and other elements.

 |Name|GitHub Stars|Language|License|